 • Grease a 12-cup muffin pan, or line with silicone or paper liners.

-• In a large bowl, whisk together the eggs, coconut oil, applesauce, maple syrup, and vanilla extract.
+• In a large bowl, whisk together the eggs, oil, applesauce, maple syrup, and vanilla extract.

-• Add the almond or oat flour, baking soda, baking powder, and salt.
+• Add the almond flour, baking soda, baking powder, and salt.
 Stir until well incorporated.

 • Pour in the blueberries and gently stir until just combined, being careful not to break them up into the batter.